Chillee/MovieRankings/README.md

 6s are 5s with some redeeming qualities.
 Mad Max has great set design but the plot was poor so it wasn't that engaging to watch.
 TGTBTU has a spectacular end but is otherwise long and uninteresting.
 Snowpiercer is ruined by its ending.
 Harold and Kumar is funny but Bad
 5s are barely enjoyable films.
 After the movie, I think to myself "by the slightest margin, that was more enjoyable than being on reddit or youtube for the past two hours"

+1. Jojo Rabbit - 7.5/10.
+Cute movie that reminded me of the Grand Budapest Hotel.
+I was doing work in parallel so I didn't pay full attention to the movie.
+Most of the characters were charming.
+ScarJo was very good.
+The Nazi guy was cool and his end was very sad.
+Jojo was well acted and his fat friend came in at funny times.
+I wasn't a huge fan of the Jewish girl.
 1. The Tree of Life - 7.1/10.
 Watched about half of this movie with Horace before we went to sleep.
 I guess it's an ambitious film, but honestly it's really confusing.
 The premise is simple enough - an adult reflecting on his memories to figure out why he is who he is.
 I didn't understand that until reading explainations of the film.
 A lot of confusing sequences (the Big Bang up until dinosaurs etc.) Ending of the movie was meh.
 Brad Pitt did a nice job as a stern father and they built up his character well.
 I did like how they depicted the life of a surburban kid's upbringing, it does remind me of mine, and I recognize that that is hard to do.
 1. Spiderman: into the Spiderverse - 7+/10.
 It's a cute movie.
 Stylistically, it's interesting.
 The animation is well done and the soundtrack deserves recognition but the plot wasn't particularly interesting.
 Perhaps I would have been more engaged if I knew the villains, rather Octo lady was just a villain like any other and didn't particularly pull me in.
 The anime, noir, and porky spider men were cool.
 A lot of this movie is good, but because I didn't enjoy it that much, it remains in C tier.
 1. A Star is Born - 7/10.
 I watched this movie for the plot, so I actually skipped all the scenes where they scene, even the last one, (except for Shallow).
 I'm glad he died at the end, made sense.